diku-dk/ap-e2024-pub/week4/README.md

 #### Hints

-You'll have to modify `runEval'` to take a new parameter--the state:
+You'll have to modify `runEval'` to take a new parameter---the state:

 ```hs
 -- APL.InterpPure: